stephenanayashilliard/UFO/README.md

  - HTML

 ## Results
 The final product was a simple, easy to use website.
-The website before any input on the part of the user is pictured in illustration #1.
+The website before any input on the part of the user is shown in illustration #1.
 To utilize the website to search for UFO sightings, is extremely simple.
 The user need only type their input in any of the filters and any ufo sightings that fit the input criteria will be outputted.
 In illustration #2 the input for state was changed to fl.

 #### Illustration #1
 ![before_date](https://github.com/stephenanayashilliard/UFO/blob/main/Resources/before_input.png)